Version Control

 Github

+What exactly is Github?
 In 2008, a group of people thought it would be cool if they could share their git repositories online and so they created Github.
-There is another popular site for sharing git repositories called Gitlab

 Configure a ssh key for Github

-TODO: link to docs to setup ssh key for git
+Follow this guide to setup a ssh key for git